 Another day in the life for you?

 Is making ALL changes, requested by the client, enough to keep the client happy?
 Is that even the right approach?
 What could we do to ensure that client’s needs are understood and a product is delivered to their satisfaction?
 Is some debate with the client appropriate, or necessary?
 Or, just let it be?
 How do we get them to see our point of view?
 These questions always bother us.

 When providing managed learning services, some of you might agree that barring a few cases, it might actually be possible to manage and collaborate with clients/SMEs, if we are able to gauge their needs better.
 This is achievable if we resist the temptation for ‘fight or flight’ and cultivate a mindset that enables better engagement with clients and discovery of their needs.
 In fact, a consultative mindset provides an effective path to generate positive outcomes.
 Again, this is not a one-approach-fits-all solution, but a general trend.

 Here are few ingredients of, what consists of, a consultative mindset:

-In the end, it boils down to finding ways to work with a client to achieve a common goal.
-And a consultative mindset enables you to be nimble, open, creative, persistent, and inquisitive.
+In the end, eLearning development companies need to find ways to work with a client to achieve a common goal.
+Having a consultative mindset enables you to be nimble, open, creative, persistent, and inquisitive.
 It cements your relationship with the client and makes you a trustworthy partner.